Sunday, September 16, 1-4 pm

-The Tenth Annual Cedar Mill Cider Festival will be held on Sunday, October 16 from 1-4 pm on the grounds of the John Quincy Adams Young House on Cornell Road just west of 119th, east of the Cedar Mill Bible Church.
+The Eleventh Annual Cedar Mill Cider Festival will be held on Sunday, September 16 from 1-4 pm on the grounds of the John Quincy Adams Young House on Cornell Road just west of 119th, east of the Cedar Mill Bible Church.

 See how the pioneers made cider with antique, hand-cranked presses, and sample the results.
-Listen to the folk, bluegrass and old-time music of The Columbians, and enjoy a delicious local lunch.
+Listen to the folk, bluegrass and old-time music of Lauren Sheehan and her String Bans, and enjoy a delicious local lunch.
 Find out more about Cedar Mill history and the plans for the Cedar Mill Historical Society and the historic JQA Young House.
 Browse craft booths and learn about local organizations from our Community Partners.

 Don’t eat before you come!
 We'll have great food!
 Retrolicious will be there with some delicious lunch fare and dessert...TBA!
 They're local, and we may get BBQ, fried chicken, and more!